-Gettysburg Farm has farm animals of all sorts; chickens, goats, sheep, horses, alpacas, rabbits, turkeys, ducks, and more!
-You and your children can feed them too; but only the feed they sell for a buck in the camp store.
-And since the campground is spacious, there’s lots of room for the kids to play, ride their bikes and families to take walks.
+Unlike other campgrounds we’ve been to, this one has farm animals of all kinds!
+From chickens, goats, horses, alpacas, rabbits, turkeys, ducks, and even a small herd of sheep!
+Visitors are allowed to feed them but only with the feed they sell for a buck in the camp store.
+And since the campground is spacious, there’s lots of room for the kids to play, ride their bikes and enjoy the farm.

 There are plenty of other campgrounds in and near Gettysburg, Pennsylvania.
-We use Campendium to find RV parks and Campgrounds that appeal to us.
+We use RV Life’s Trip Wizard to find RV parks and Campgrounds that appeal to us.

-So, as you see, there’s a ton of resources we’ve shared here.
-We hope this Gettysburg Visitor Travel Guide will help you plan your vacation or even weekend getaway in one of the most interesting and historic destinations in the United States.
+As you see, there’s a ton of things to do in Gettysburg.
+We hope this travel guide will help you plan your vacation or weekend getaway to one of the most interesting and historic destinations in the United States.

-Coupled with learning about the Battle of Gettysburg and Civil War, we hope your experience will make a great memory that you’ll talk about for years to come.
-Lastly, don’t forget to bookmark this article for your upcoming trip planning Gettysburg destination!
+Coupled with learning about the Battle of Gettysburg and the Civil War, we hope your experience will make a great memories to be talked about for years to come.

 AMAZON DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.